WallarooLabs/wally/book/python/intro.md

 The Wallaroo Python API can be used to write Wallaroo applications entirely in Python without needing Java or a JVM.
 This lets developers quickly get started with Wallaroo by leveraging their existing Python knowledge.
 There are two different version of Machida, one for Python 2.7 on 64-bit platforms called `machida` and one for Python 3.5+ on 64-bit platforms called `machida3`.
 If you are using Python 3.5+ then you should substitute `machida3` for `machida` as you follow the instructions in the documentation.

-In order to write a Wallaroo application in Python, the developer creates the functions (decorated with [the Wallaroo API](api.md)) to be run at each step of their application, along with an entry point function that uses the Wallaroo `ApplicationBuilder` that defines the layout of their application.
+In order to write a Wallaroo application in Python, the developer creates the functions (decorated with [the Wallaroo API](api.md)) to be run at each stage of their application, along with an entry point function called `application_setup`.

 For a basic overview of what Wallaroo does, read [What is Wallaroo](/book/what-is-wallaroo.md) and [Core Concepts](/book/core-concepts/intro.md).
 These documents will help you understand the system at a high level so that you can see how the pieces of the Python API fit into it.